Empire Exhibition Scotland 1938

 Opening Day

 The Exhibition was opened on May 3, 1938, by King George VI and Queen Elizabeth.
-A British Pathe newsreel of the King's speech can be seen at their website.
+A

 The above recording of the Empire Exhibition opening was viewed by Tom Hooper, director of the film "The King's Speech" and Colin Firth who played George VI in the film.
 It has been reported that the King's address was so poignant, and the King looked so distressed and sad, that it made Mr. Firth and Mr. Hooper cry.